scrooch/Web-Controll-Minecraft-Server/README.md

 ## Requirements

-1. Create a folder named `minecraft_serwer_63` on a Linux host.
-2. Install Minecraft Bedrock Edition server on the Linux host.
+1. Install Minecraft Bedrock Edition server on the Linux host.
-3. Run the server using the following command:
+2. Run the server using the following command:
     ```
     screen -S minecraft
     screen -r minecraft
-    cd minecraft_serwer_63
+    ```
+3. Go to your minecraft server folder and run:
+    ```
     ./bedrock_server > output.txt 2>&1
     Ctrl+a+d (to log out from screen)
     ```